top of page

 Musical Audition:

-For your musical audition, please prepare ONE song, 16-32 bars in length (30 seconds), in the style of the show.
+For your musical audition, please prepare ONE song, 16-32 bars in length (30 seconds), in the show's style.

 Please bring sheet music in the appropriate key with cuts marked.
-Accompanist is provided; no CD tracks or a cappella, please.
+An accompanist is provided; please do not bring CD tracks or a cappella.
 Songs from the show are not required but acceptable.
 Some singers may be asked to demonstrate their vocal range through basic vocal exercises.

 Speaking audition: